-- 3.14.1 Equity and equity-oriented schemes (i.e. equity, balanced and asset allocation schemes and index schemes) shall be eligible to invest in units of unlisted or privately placed Real Estate Investment Trusts Scheme which shall be listed on a securities exchange within a period of three years from its financial close as provided in Regulations 5(3) of REIT Regulations, 2015 subject to the following: -42 - (a) The CIS shall take exposure in units of unlisted or privately placed REIT Schemes up to a maximum of 5% of net assets of CIS or net assets of such REIT Schemes whichever is lower. provided that the entity/sector/group exposure limits as specified in the regulation are complied with. - (b) An AMC before investing shall ensure that. - i.
+- 3.15.1 Equity and equity-oriented schemes (i.e. equity, balanced and asset allocation schemes and index schemes) shall be eligible to invest in units of unlisted or privately placed Real Estate Investment Trusts Scheme which shall be listed on a securities exchange within a period of three years from its financial close as provided in Regulations 5(3) of REIT Regulations, 2015 subject to the following: -56 - (a) The CIS shall take exposure in units of unlisted or privately placed REIT Schemes up to a maximum of 5% of net assets of such REIT Schemes whichever is lower, provided that the entity/sector/group exposure limits as specified in the regulation are complied with. - (b) An AMC before investing shall ensure that. - i.
 Investment in units of unlisted or privately placed REIT scheme are correctly valued and priced for the purpose of calculation of NAV. and - ii.
 Mechanism is available for the exit of the CIS from such REIT scheme.

-3.15 Securities Lending by AMCs on behalf of Collective Investment Schemes43
+3.16 Securities Lending by AMCs on behalf of Collective Investment Schemes57

-- 3.15.1 An AMC on behalf of Collective Investment Schemes namely equity, asset allocation, balanced and index schemes may lend equity securities maximum up to 10% of net assets of such Collective Investment Scheme out of its equity portfolio. - 3.15.2 An AMC on behalf of Collective Investment Scheme shall lend securities only through platform provided by an authorized intermediary for the purpose of securities lending and borrowing as per the Securities (Leveraged Markets and Pledging) Rules, 2011. - 3.15.3 An AMC shall make necessary amendments in offering document of respective CIS and given necessary notice to the unit holders as per the requirements 44(7) of NBFC Regulations 2008. - 3.15.4 The above three requirements are issued without prejudice to the requirements prescribed under Securities (Leveraged Markets and Pledging) Rules, 2011.
+- 3.16.1 An AMC on behalf of Collective Investment Schemes namely equity, asset allocation, balanced and index schemes may lend equity securities maximum up to 10% of net assets of such Collective Investment Scheme out of its equity portfolio. - 3.16.2 An AMC on behalf of Collective Investment Scheme shall lend securities only through platform provided by an authorized intermediary for the purpose of securities lending and borrowing as per the Securities (Leveraged Markets and Pledging) Rules, 2011. - 3.16.3 An AMC shall make necessary amendments in offering document of respective CIS and given necessary notice to the unit holders as per the requirements 44(7) of NBFC Regulations 2008. - 3.16.4 The above three requirements are issued without prejudice to the requirements prescribed under Securities (Leveraged Markets and Pledging) Rules, 2011.

-3.16 Investments in units of Exchange Traded Funds by Equity Oriented Collective Investment Schemes44
+3.17 Investments in units of Exchange Traded Funds by Collective Investment Schemes:58